Feeling a Little Blue?

 The bottom line: Depression is very common and very treatable.
 There are lots of proven treatments available, and these treatments are more effective the earlier you start!

-As always, PlushCare doctors and psychiatrists are available to talk with you about any questions you have, including any questions about your mental or emotional health and/or your medication.
+As always, PlushCare doctors are available to talk with you about any questions you have, including any questions about your mental or emotional health and/or your medication.